bkizenko/ecfr-analyzer-v5/README.md

 authenticated import endpoints.
 It is a Go server which is intended to be run in a serverless environment via Dockerfile.

+The server includes:
+* Core metrics calculations for agencies and titles
+* Historical metrics snapshots and retrieval
+* API endpoints for accessing all data

 [Source](https://github.com/sam-berry/ecfr-analyzer/tree/main/server)

 ### UI Architecture

 The UI for [cfr-metrics.com](https://cfr-metrics.com) is built using NextJS with an emphasis on SSR-capable pages which can be easily cached.
 The app is intended to be run in a serverless environment via Dockerfile.

+The UI features:
+* Elegant, classic design with serif fonts
+* Interactive data visualizations with Chart.js
+* Responsive metrics display for various screen sizes

 [Source](https://github.com/sam-berry/ecfr-analyzer/tree/main/ui)